This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 9. Egg Yolks

-If you’ve kept away from eating eggs whole because of cholesterol concerns, there’s good news.
-Studies show that eating eggs had no effect on the cholesterol levels of healthy adults and might, in fact, help raise good cholesterol levels.
+If you’ve kept away from consuming eggs whole because of cholesterol concerns, there’s good news.
+Studies show that eating eggs typically has no effect on the cholesterol levels of healthy adults and might, in fact, help raise good cholesterol levels.

 10. Extra Virgin Olive Oil

 Real extra virgin olive oil (EVOO) is among the top recommended brain foods due to powerful antioxidants that it provides known as polyphenols, as well as healthy monounsaturated fats.
 It’s a staple ingredient in the Mediterranean diet and the related MIND diet, which studies show are two eating patterns that are associated with cognitive benefits among older adults.